-The Jazz "Action Area" consists of the Collawash River 5th field watershed containing both the Collawash River, and the Hot Springs Fork of the Collawash River.
+The project "Action Area" consists of the Collawash River 5th field watershed containing both the Collawash River, and the Hot Springs Fork of the Collawash River.
 The action area is defined for ESA purposes as "all areas to be affected directly or indirectly by the Federal action and not merely the immediate area involved in the action" (50 CFR 402).
-There are five (5) sixth field subwatersheds in the Jazz Project Area containing the "Project Area".
-The Project Area is defined as the proposed thinning units, or the area of ground disturbance.
+There are five sixth field subwatersheds in the project area.
+The project area is defined as the proposed thinning units, or the area of ground disturbance while the action area is a larger watershed and includes the haul routes.